Is My Cat Mad at Me?

 If your cat bites or scratches, firmly tell it no and remove yourself from its presence.
 You can also consult your vet for some ways to redirect your cat when they want to bite or scratch.

-Myth Five: My Cat is Hiding Because He is Mad at Me.
+5. My Cat Is Hiding Because He Is Mad at Me

 Your cat may very well hide in response to something you do.
 Cats can make associations.
 For example, if you get out the cat carrier and your cat associates that with a trip to the vet, she may run and hide.